What is equity, and how do you calculate it?

 • Supplier to determine whether they can extend credit depending upon the business equity.

-The formula to calculate equity is:
+The formula to calculate total equity and how do you find equity is:

 Total equity = Total assets – Total liabilities